Quantum spin systems on infinite lattices: Algebraic quantum field theory

 \begin{remark} Instead of Poincar\'e covariance one sometimes requires the weaker condition of translation covariance, see for example~\cite{MR660538}. \end{remark}

 Note that $\mc{O} \mapsto \alg{A}(\mc{O})$ is a \emph{net} of $C^*$-algebras, just as the local algebras of spin systems we discussed in Section~\ref{sec:quasilocal}.
-Just as in one can form the union (or more precisely, the inductive limit) $\alg{A}$ of quasi-local observables.
-If the local algebras are all realised on the same Hilbert space, this amounts to taking $\alg{A} = \overline{\bigcup_{\mc{O}} \alg{A}(\mc{O})}$, where the bar denotes closure with respect to the operator norm.
+Just as we constructed the quasi-local observables from the strictly local observables, we can again take the union and closure of the net (or more precisely, the inductive limit), to obtain the algebra $\alg{A}$ of quasi-local observables.
+If the local algebras are all realised on the same Hilbert space, this amounts to taking $\alg{A} = \overline{\bigcup_{\mc{O}} \alg{A}(\mc{O})}^{\|\cdot\|}$, where the bar denotes closure with respect to the operator norm.
 The algebra $\alg{A}$ is called the algebra of \emph{quasi-local observables} .
-We will usually assume that the local algebras act as bounded operators on some Hilbert space.
-In that case, for an arbitrary (possibly unbounded) subset $\mc{S}$ of Minkowski space, we set $\alg{A}(\mc{S}) := \overline{\bigcup_{\mc{O} \subset \mc{S}} \alg{A}(\mc{O})}^{\|\cdot\|}$, where the union is over all double cones contained in $\mc{S}$.
+We will usually assume that the local algebras act as bounded operators on some Hilbert space.\footnote{Recall that this can always be achieved by taking the GNS representation of a suitable state $\omega$ on $\alg{A}$.} In that case, for an arbitrary (possibly unbounded) subset $\mc{S}$ of Minkowski space, we set $\alg{A}(\mc{S}) := \overline{\bigcup_{\mc{O} \subset \mc{S}} \alg{A}(\mc{O})}^{\|\cdot\|}$, where the union is over all double cones contained in the region $\mc{S}$.

 It should be noted that in this axiomatic approach some of the constructions of ``conventional'' quantum field theory can be discussed.
 For example, field operators, particle aspects and scattering theory can be defined in this setting.
 This approach is particularly suited to study structural properties of quantum field theory.
+Unfortunately, constructing examples of concrete (in particular interacting) examples has been proven to be very difficult, although there are some results, in particular in low dimensional space-times.